bytedance/g3/g3proxy/doc/configuration/user_group/source.rst

 Fetch users through local lua script.

+The following vars will be defined when running the script:

+* __file__

+  This will be the absolute path of the script file

+  .. versionadded:: 1.11.0

+The return value of the script should be the json encoded string of all dynamic users.

 .. note::

   Environment variable `LUA_PATH`_ and `LUA_CPATH`_ can be set to include more lua module files.